-- 1. Connect the polarity cable to the negative (-) dinse connection, twist to lock in place. - 2.
-Connect the earth clamp to the positive (+) dinse connection, twist to lock in place.
+1. Connect the polarity cable to the negative (-) dinse connection, twist to lock in place.

-- 3. Connect the MIG torch to the Euro connection, and twist end to secure in place. - 4.
-Connect the plug into a 10 AMP socket, then switch the machine ON.
+2. Connect the earth clamp to the positive (+) dinse connection, twist to lock in place.

-- 5. Select MIG from the MIG/TIG/MMA selector. - 6.
-Pull down the roller tension knob to release the wire drive.
+- 3. Connect the plug into a 10 AMP socket, then switch the machine ON. - 4.
+Pull up the roller tension knob to release the wire drive.

-- 7. Unscrew the roller cap. - 8.
-Ensure you have a Knurled (F Groove) drive roller installed.
+5. Unscrew the roller cap.

+6. Ensure you have a Knurled (F Groove) drive roller installed.
 If not, fit correct roller and replace the roller cover.